11 Steps to Planning a Florida Family Reunion

 The Sunshine State is an obvious choice for a family reunion.
 After all, Florida offers 825 miles of beaches, fabulous theme parks and endless adventures, all sure to keep your whole gang smiling.
-Here’s how to plan the perfect get-together:
+Here’s how to plan the perfect Florida family reunion.

 1. Figure out what type of reunion to have

 If sweet and simple is appealing to you, and your family isn’t too scattered, you have several easy solutions.

 One is to host a picnic at a Florida park.
 It takes minimal planning and doesn’t cost much.
 For example, Von D. Mizell-Eula Johnson State Park in Hollywood features a picnic area with grills right next to the beach, as well as fishing, canoeing, swimming, boating, and even shore-diving.
 Admission is only $4 for asingle-occupant vehicle and $6 for a vehicle with as many as eight people.

 Another easy-to-plan option is hosting a dinner and reception at a restaurant or resort.
 You’ll only need to make reservations, plan a couple activities, and let your relatives know where you’ll be going.

 If you’re planning a big reunion, one centered on a theme park like Disney World, or one that will bring family together from around the country or around the globe, read on.

 As soon as you decide to have a big reunion, you should form a committee and delegate tasks.
 Starting a year before your event or even longer is ideal, because you’ll need time to check out likely sites, allow people to budget and get them on board.

 Generally, bigger is better as far as reunions go.
 If you can’t include every branch of the family tree, decide the boundaries for whom you’ll invite – first cousins, second cousins, or whatever ― then include everyone in that group.